 Van Koppen published, next to some 40 books, 150 articles and 120 chapters in edited volumes.
 In 2011, he received the Publication Prize of the Stichting Maatschappij Veiligheid en Politie (Foundation Society, Safety and Police) for his monograph Overtuigend bewijs: Indammen van rechterlijke dwalingen (Convincing Evidence: Limiting Miscarriages of Justice).
 More recently, he published Gerede twijfel: Over bewijs in strafzaken (Reasonable Doubt: On Evidence in Criminal Cases; 2013) and Routes van het Recht (Routes of Justice; 2017, edited with Jan W. de Keijser, Robert Horselenberg and Marco Jelicic).
 In 2014, he was awarded the Tom Williamson Award for life time achievement by the International Investigative Interviewing Research Group (iIIRG).
 In 2016, he received the Lifetime Achievement Award of the European Association of Psychology and Law (EAPL).

-Dr. Annelies Vredeveldt is an Assistant Professor at the Department of Criminal Law and Criminology at VU University Amsterdam.
+Dr. Annelies Vredeveldt is an Associate Professor at the Department of Criminal Law and Criminology at VU University Amsterdam.
 She graduated summa cum laude from University College Utrecht in 2007 and won the University College Alumni Association Award for social involvement and academic excellence.
 She obtained her Masters degree in Psychology and Law from Maastricht University in 2008, where she received the Top 3% Award.
 She completed her Ph.D. thesis on the effects of eye-closure on eyewitness memory at the University of York in 2011, for which she received both the American Psychology-Law Society Dissertation Award (first place) and the British Psychological Society – Social Psychology Section PhD Award.

 Vredeveldt regularly serves as an expert witness in criminal cases.
-She has served on advisory committees of the Netherlands Register of Court Experts, to establish standards and assess applications for registration as an expert witness in the field of Legal Psychology.
+She serves on advisory committees of the Netherlands Register of Court Experts, to establish standards and assess applications for registration as an expert witness in the field of Legal Psychology.
 She is also course coordinator of Project Reasonable Doubt, in which groups of students investigate the evidence in closed criminal cases.

 Jasper van der Kemp